 - Tax efficiency.
 Assuming that you're investing in a non-tax-sheltered account, a fund with high turnover is likely to increase your tax obligations.
 All else being equal, it's smart to look for a manager with a buy-to-hold strategy.

 - Management.
 Just as insider ownership is vital to small- or mid-cap stock investing, prospective fund investors should look for experienced managers who eat their own cooking.
 My rule of thumb is to look for fund managers with at least five years of experience at the ship they're running.

 - Strategy.
 Along those same lines, the fund's manager should have a proven strategy that's been battle-tested over numerous market cycles.

 These four data points are a solid starting homework assignment.
 Star ratings and Lipper scores are purely backward-looking measures, after all.
 And if the skipper who earned those marks is no longer on the scene, there's a strong probability that you shouldn't be, either.

 Fund geek that I am, I firmly believe that all investors -- stock jocks included -- should anchor their overall portfolios with a choice collection of mutual funds before assuming the much greater risk that comes with investing in individual equities.
 And, for the record, I believe that investors can beat the market with choice mutual funds.

-At Motley Fool Champion Funds -- the Fool newsletter service that I head up -- we've been doing just that.
-Indeed, since first opening for business back in March 2004, our list of recommendations has outperformed the market by roughly nine percentage points.
-And because when you invest in high-caliber mutual funds, you're investing in a well-diversified portfolio, that showing has come amid far less volatility than you'd get with a simple collection of just individual stock picks.
+At Motley Fool Champion Funds -- the Fool newsletter service I head up -- we've been doing just that.
+Indeed, since first opening for business back in March 2004, our list of recommendations has outperformed the market by a double-digit margin.
+And because when you invest in high-caliber mutual funds, you're investing in a well-diversified portfolio, that showing has come amid far less volatility than you'd get with just a simple collection of individual stock picks.